DyadicSolutions/StateSpaceGridLib/readme.md

 ## Examples

+Templates 1 to 4 are all demonstrations for different approaches to handling data and getting it into a form that the SSG library can use.
+Templates 5 onwards are focused on showcasing the different features of SSG.
-For Template 1 and 2, the csv data files provided display the recommended data file structure that can be used with the corresponding Python script without any changes required.
+For Templates 1 and 2, the csv data files provided display the recommended data file structure that can be used with the corresponding Python script without any changes required.
 It is perfectly fine for your data file structure to be completely different, though that would require some changes to the Python scripts.

 ### Template 1 for importing csv file to be used (only contains one trajectory, e.g. only one dyad from a study)
 Your data file should include, at a minimum, the timestamp variable and the time series data (two state variables).